RODA/DialogCreator/USER_MANUAL.md

 - Element Name (ID) must be unique.
 If a duplicate is entered, it will be rejected and an error shown.
 - Visibility (isVisible) and Enabled (isEnabled) toggles affect how elements render and behave in the editor.
 - Grouping is an editor convenience: when exporting or previewing, groups are flattened and only individual elements (with absolute positions) are saved.

+Build notes
+- The Code window uses a CodeMirror bundle that's rebuilt only when its entry source changes.
+This keeps builds fast during development.

 ## Troubleshooting